 1 Radiation dose which could potentially be received can be taken as an indication of the risk.
 The employer must keep radiation doses as low as reasonably practicable and certainly less than any dose limits.
 The annual effective dose limit is 1 mSv for members of the public and 20 mSv for staff working with radiation.
 For the population as a whole an effective dose of 1 mSv carries a risk of excess fatal cancer of 1 in 20,000.
-This risk is similar to the risk from smoking 75 cigarettes, travelling 2,500 miles by car, or working in a typical factory for 2 years.

-Is it likely that staff doses will increase (or be significant) Consider: is the room replacing a similar existing room and if so is the radiographic workload likely to increase and by what proportion Whole Body (Film dose greater than 1 mSv) Yes/No Hand doses (Equivalent dose to skin greater than 50 mSv) Yes/No Eye (Equivalent dose to lens greater than 15 mSv) /Thyroid doses Yes/No
+This risk is similar to the risk from smoking 75 cigarettes, it likely that staff doses will increase (or be gnificant) Whole Body (Film dose greater than 1 mSv) Consider: is the room replacing a similar existing room and if so is the radiographic workload likely to increase and by what proportion • Hand doses (Equivalent dose to skin greater than 50 mSv) Yes/No • Eye (Equivalent dose to lens greater than 15 mSv) /Thyroid doses Yes/No